fractalscape13/Tap-Room/README.md

 ## Setup/Installation
 _Setup assumes use of Git version control_

-Navigate to desktop or other directory and clone the repository by typing:
+In terminal, navigate to desktop or other directory and clone the repository by typing:
   * git clone https://github.com/fractalscape13/TapRoom

 In the project directory, you can run: